PARTS / OPTIONS

 BUY NOW (call us, (727) 943-0424)

 Output: 2 amps @ 8 knots, 4 amps @ 10 knots, 10 amps @ 15 knots, 18 amps at 20 knots, 30 amps at 30 knots.
 Note: There are little in the way of standards for measuring output.
 Some manufacturers use 12 volts for their power curve, and so it looks like you will get about 20% more power.
-Some use a “Raliegh Distribution”, a mathematical device that assumes the wind is puffing and lulling, and because the increased wind puts out a lot more power than the lull looses, the curve can be made to show more power.
+Some use a “Raliegh Distribution”, a mathematical device that assumes the wind is puffing and lulling, and because the increased wind puts out a lot more power than the lull looses, the curve can be made to show more power than you should expect to actually get.
 We use a truck with a stand to mount the generator on.
 It looks a little wacky, but you can expect to get the power we say you will.

 Prepping the pole – We are machining the yaw bearing in-house, and so can make it fit whatever the inside diameter of you pole.
-The “standard” KISS fits onto 1 1/2 inch schedule 40 pipe, sliding into the inside.
+The “standard” KISS yaw bearing fits into 1 1/2 inch schedule 40 pipe, sliding into the inside.
 The inside diameter of the pipe is 1.600 – 1.610 inches.
 The outside diameter is 1.900, with the ASTM allowing a 20% tolerance.
 In practice, I’ve found the outside to either be 1.900 or 1.880.
 This pipe is available in “mill” (no surface treatment to avoid corrosion), or anodized with “brushed” or “polished” finish.
 The brushed looks like it was sanded with rough sandpaper, and the polished looks a lot like stainless steel.
 We stock the mill and the polished, and sometimes white, polyeurethane painted.
 You can buy the whole pole kit which includes everything except the bolts that will go through the deck (I don’t know how thick your deck is). see: Pole Mounting Kit, or just the Pole Hardware Kit (you supply the pole and struts) or you can buy bits and pieces (call).
+Note; the maximum length UPS or FedEx will ship is 108 inches, making the pole 8 feet 10 inches (with packaging).
+This might be shorter than you would prefer.
+We can ship longer lengths by truck, at added expense, or you can order the Vibration Isolator, which adds 14 inches to the height of the pole.

 The pole should be supported by two struts.
 The material we use is one inch 304 stainless tube, 0.065 wall thickness.
 Looking down from above, the struts should be separated by 90 degrees (ideally) or 60 – 120 degrees, and from the side the angle should be 45 degrees (ideal) or 30 – 60 if you must.
 Keep in mind that the wind causes a lot more force to be exerted on the pole than the weight of the generator.